LelleAnd/ops/Doc/Prerequisites.md

 ## CMake ##
 Version 3.1.0 or later is required to build OPS with CMake.
 Make sure the cmake command is in your path.
 CMake can be downloaded at https://cmake.org/.

 OPS has been used with CMake version 3.5.0 and later.
+To use CMake to build C# libraries and examples, you need CMake later than version 3.8.0.

 ## Visual Studio (Windows) ##
 OPS for C++ requires a C++11 compiler and has therefore only support for VS2015, VS2017 and VS2019.
 Support for earlier VS versions has been dropped.